-Chapter 9 How to Master Amazon SEO and Move Your Products up the Search Rankings
+Chapter 9 How to Master Amazon SEO and Move Your Products up the Search Rankings in 2017

 Most Popular Reads

 - PCI Compliance: What It Stands For, How to Achieve It and Avoiding an Audit (Checklist included)

 - Ecommerce Return Policy Template: How to Write a Returns and Refunds Policy to 3X Sales [Examples Below]

 - 55 Ecommerce Metrics & KPIs You Need to Measure to Drive 10X Growth in 2017 [Downloadable Tracker Included]

 - 78 Best Ecommerce Website Design Examples & Award Winners